jose-rojas-loadsure/gitflow/README.md

 # Git flow
 Git flow theory, a work methodology widely used by professionals in the IT sector.
-Vincent Driessen
+Vincent Driessen.